-We recommend limiting the amount of baby food snacks like puffs and rice rusks, and if you do serve baby-prepared snacks, choose rice-free options if possible.
+We recommend limiting baby snacks, like puffs and rice rusks, and if you do serve baby prepared snacks, choose rice-free options if possible.
 Always be sure to read food labels and ingredient lists carefully, as rice can appear in different forms including rice flour and rice syrups.

 The good news is there are tons of different crackers, snacks, milk, and pasta options to choose from that aren’t rice-based that you can offer your baby instead!
 In fact, we have an entire guide to help you choose the best crackers for your baby and toddler, download our free cracker guide, here!

 What type of rice is best for my baby?

 The inorganic arsenic content of rice varies depending on the type of rice and where it was grown (5).
 White basmati rice from California, India, and Pakistan, and sushi rice from the United States, on average, have about half of the amount of arsenic compared to other rice varieties (5).
 More specifically, white basmati rice from California is the lowest in arsenic, making it a top choice for the best rice to serve to your baby (5).